 Run on right

-Several legs of Capital to Coast are conducted on public roads open to traffic.
-While efforts are made to ensure that drivers are aware of runners on the road, runners are responsible for their own safety.
+Several legs of Capital to Coast are located adjcaent to public roads open to traffic.
+While efforts are made to ensure that drivers are aware of runners, entrants are responsible for their own safety.
 Runners are to run on the right-hand side of the road whenever possible and to give way to all traffic.

 Runners are strongly discouraged from wearing audio devices at any time and audio devices are not to be worn when running on open roads.